+- 533 Cognitive Development in Children

-540 Cognitive Neuroscience
+- 540 Cognitive Neuroscience

-612 Current Issues in Social Cognition
+- 612 Current Issues in Social Cognition

 Please note that 660 and 612 are NOT listed in Category B for DEPARTMENTAL requirements.
 One course must be taken from Category B to fulfill the department's criteria for graduation.
-These courses reflect fulfilling APA requirements.
-Category B options are denoted with .
+Courses reflect fulfilling APA requirements from Category B options are denoted with .

-Techniques of Data Analysis: 2 of the following courses:
+Techniques of Data Analysis: 2 of the following courses (or other statistics courses):

 500 Techniques of Data Analysis

-501 or PM511A Statistics in Psychological Research or Data Analysis
+501 Statistics in Psychological Research

+PM511a Data analysis

 502 Analysis of Variance and Experimental Design

 503 Regression and the Linear Model

 524 Research Design in Developmental Psychology

 575 Multivariate Analysis of Behavioral Data

+577 Analysis of Covariance Structures

 621 Seminar in Quantitative Psychology